Find a first match in a list

 - List:

-You have a list of meeting rooms, and you want to find the first one that is currently marked as "Available" and has a capacity of at least 10 people.
+You have a list of customer orders and want to find the first order that has a total value greater than $500 to prioritize its processing.

 - Inputs: